clairesmi/allotted/README.md

 ![Register Page](/src/assets/register-form.png)

 Produce that is being offered can be viewed on the Vegetable Index Page (Veg on Offer) which can be switched to Map View.
 The Map View was one of the elements that I focused on.
 I used an Axios post request to send the postcode of the location of each item to the postcodes.io API which returned the co-ordinates.
-I then posted the co-ordinates on to the map and used the map method to post each item on to it's postcode.
+I then posted the co-ordinates on to the map and used the map method to post each item on to its postcode.
+Each item can then be clicked to take the user to its show page.

 ```